Chocolate poisoning in dogs

 - Chocolate contains a substance called theobromine, which is perfectly safe for humans, but toxic for dogs, cats and rabbits.

 - The seriousness of chocolate poisoning depends on how much chocolate your dog has eaten, how big they are, and the cocoa content of the chocolate – the darker the chocolate the more toxic it’s likely to be.

 - If your dog has eaten chocolate, keep the packaging and call your vet immediately.

 Dogs should never be given chocolate.
 Chocolate is made with cocoa solids, which contain a substance called theobromine.
 Theobromine is harmless to humans, but toxic to dogs and other pets because they struggle to metabolise it (break it down).
 Chocolate can also contain a small amount of caffeine which can be harmful to pets.

 As a general rule, the darker the chocolate, the more cocoa solids/theobromine it will contain and the more toxic it’s likely to be.
 However, even chocolate with less cocoa solids can be toxic if enough is eaten.
 Although white chocolate doesn’t contain any cocoa solids (so toxicity isn’t a risk), it does contain a lot of fat and sugar, which can cause stomach upsets and in severe cases, pancreatitis.
 Cocoa powder is especially toxic because it contains an extremely high concentration of cocoa solids.

 Theobromine is a similar substance to caffeine and if it’s ingested at a toxic dose, it can cause the nervous system, guts, and muscles to go into overdrive.
 This typically causes symptoms such as:

 - Abdominal (tummy) pain

-Symptoms of chocolate poisoning usually appear within 2-12 hours and can last for days.
-In severe cases toxicity can cause:
+Symptoms of chocolate poisoning usually appear within two to four hours but can take up to 12 hours.
+In severe cases, toxicity can cause: